shimpe/whelk/README.md

 	}
 ```
 ### Adding example code
 To embed an example in the schelp file you can add an [examples] section.
-The code is specified under the "what=" key.
+The name of the key is not important.
+You can add multiple keys under the [examples] section and they will all be included in the schelp file.
 ```
 /*
 [examples]